radicle-dev/ethereum-l2-notes/introduction.md

 ## Arbitrum

-Arbitrum is very similar to Optimism in principle.
+Arbitrum is a direct competitor of Optimism.
-There are some technical differences between them
+There are some technical differences between them, like Arbitrum running vanilla EVM instead of simplified OVM and a longer fraud proving process, but nothing substantial.
+It's a less popular solution with fewer projects and a lower chance of having our users already onboarded.
+If we decide to use an optimistic rollup, I think that Optimism should be the way to go.

-# ZK-SNARK rollups
+# ZK rollups

-The ZK-SNARK rollups are very similar to optimistic rollups, but they solve the uncertainty issue.
+The ZK rollups are very similar to optimistic rollups, but they solve the uncertainty issue.
 All transactions are submitted with a proof that they were applied on a valid latest state and that they were executed correctly.
 The rollup smart contract verifies these proofs and rejects invalid rollups.